zhanghuichina/vc_mipi_nvidia/doc/BINNING.md

 |               | 1                  |      2 x 2      | 1408 x 1408 | 2 pixels horizontal <br> 2 pixels vertical |
 | IMX567/568    | 0                  |      0 x 0      | 2464 x 2064 | no binning at all |
 |               | 1                  |      2 x 2      | 1216 x 1032 | 2 pixels horizontal <br> 2 pixels vertical |

+It is also possible to set a ROI in combination with the binning modes.
+The width must be a multiple of 32 pixels and the height must be a multiple of 8.
+Both values must be less than the maximal values given in the table above.